opf/openproject/docs/release-notes/14-1-0/README.md

 ![A calendar widget on a project overview page, now showing upcoming meetings](openproject-14-1-meetings-widget-project-overview.png)

-**Please note**: On the project overview page, the "+" button on the top right has been removed.
-You can now only add widgets by hovering at the border of an existing widget and click on the "+" there.
+**Please note**: On the project overview page and on the My page, the "+" button on the top right has been removed.
+However, new widgets can be added by project admins as usual if you hover at the border of an existing widget and click on the “+” there.

 ### Possibility to hide attachments in the Files tab